andreasmz/pyPDFserver/README.md

 After first run, two configruation files will be created in your systems configruation folder (refer to the console output to extract the exact paths) named `pyPDFserver.ini` and `profiles.ini`.
 You need to modify them with your settings and restart pyPDFserver.

+### Docker

+A docker image is available including the most popular languages.

 ### Usage

 Now simply connect to your FTP server and upload files.
 After some time (OCR may take several minutes), they will be uploaded to your server.